-Features Description

-Instrument Performance rights being a right to receive a share subject to performance and vesting conditions.

-Purpose To motivate executives to achiev To motivate executives to achieve the long term performance targets.

-Opportunity КМР 50% of fixed remuneration

-The number of performance rights issued is determined by dividing the dollar opportunity by the prevailing share price of the Company at the date of issue.

-Dividends or share issues No dividends are paid or accrued on unvested awards.

-Gateway Hurdle Gateway hurdles of the grants across relevant measurement periods are as follows:

-Plan Gateway

-2012 20.0% Return on capital employed

-2014 18.5% Return on equity

-2015 16.0% Return on equity

-2016 No gateway hurdle

-The hurdle has differed with each LTI grant as the Company has sought to diversify its business segments into new areas with different capital return expectations.
-The Board reserve the right to amend the hurdle at its discretion but has not done so in the 2017 year.
+Features Description Description Instrument Performance rights being a rig Performance rights being a right to receive a share subject to performance and vesting conditions.
+Purpose To motivate executives to achi To motivate executives to achieve the long term performance targets.
+Opportunity КМР 50% of fixed remuneration The number of performance rights issued is determined by dividing the dollar opportunity by the prevailing share price of the Company at the date of issue.
+Dividends or share issues No dividends are paid or accrue No dividends are paid or accrued on unvested awards.
+Gateway Hurdle Gateway hurdles of the grants across relevant measurement periods are as follows: Plan Gateway Plan Galeway Plan 2012 20.0% Return on capital employed 2012 20.0% Return on capital employed 2012 2014 20.0% Return on capital employed 18.5% Return on equity 2012 2014 2015 2016 The hurdle has differed with ea 20.0% Return on capital employed 18.5% Return on equity 16.0% Return on equity No gateway hurdle ach LTI grant as the Company has sought to diversify its business segments into new urn expectations.
+The Board reserve the right to amend the hurdle at its discretion hurdle.